FREQUENTLY ASKED QUESTIONS

 The time taken to complete each piece varies and depends on things such as the size, medium used and complexity.
 It can take anywhere from a week to a month or more.

 What does the artwork look like?

 My website shop provides a description of each artwork for sale including its dimensions, and images to offer a view of how the artwork looks.
 Please note that while every attempt has been made to ensure the accuracy of the photographs, there may be slight variation between the images and the real artwork.

 If you are interested in purchasing artwork but are unsure on its specifications, please contact me and I will be happy to share more details with you.

 Can I purchase artwork framed?

 No. Currently, all original artwork and prints are sold unframed.

 The gsm for each artwork refers to the weight in ‘grams per square meter’.
 The higher the gsm, the heavier the paper.

 The Limited Edition prints available in my shop are fine art (Giclée) prints produced professionally.

-They are created using high resolution, state of the art flat-bed scanning technology (the only one of its kind in Australia), fully colour matched so it matches as close as possible to the original, and then printed with museum grade ink on smooth white 100% cotton rag acid free paper 300gsm.
+They are created using high resolution, state of the art flat-bed scanning technology (the only one of its kind in Australia), fully colour matched so it matches as close as possible to the original, and then printed with museum grade ink on smooth white 100% cotton rag acid free paper heavyweight paper.
 (Prints include a blank 40mm white border).